Feminine beauty ideal

 The feminine beauty ideal is a specific set of beauty standards regarding traits that are ingrained in women throughout their lives and from a young age to increase their perceived physical attractiveness.
-It is a phenomenon experienced by many women in the world, though the traits change over time and vary in country and culture.
+It is experienced by many women in the world, though the traits change over time and vary in country and culture.

-Feminine beauty ideals are mainly rooted in heteronormative beliefs, but they heavily influence women of all sexual orientations.
-The feminine beauty ideal traits include but are not limited to: female body shape, facial feature, skin tones, height, clothing style, hairstyle and body weight.
-In order to emulate said desirable traits, women have chosen to undergo facial and body-altering practices which range in severity.
-Some of these practices include: plastic surgery, skin bleaching, foot binding, neck rings, hair removal, makeup, wig installations, teeth lacquering, tanning, corsetry, etc.
+The prevailing beauty standard for women is heteronormative, but the extent to which it has influenced lesbian and bisexual women is debated.
+The feminine beauty ideal traits include but are not limited to: female body shape, facial feature, skin tones, clothing style, hairstyle and body weight.

-With fairy tales, mass media, advertisements, fashion and beauty-centered dolls such as Barbie dolls playing a prominent role in women's lives, it adds to the pressure to conform to the feminine beauty ideal starting from a young age.
-Handling the pressure to conform to a certain definition of "beautiful" can have psychological effects on an individual, such as depression, eating disorders, body dysmorphia and low self-esteem that start from an adolescent age and continue into adulthood.
+Handling the pressure to conform to particular definition of "beautiful" can have psychological effects on an individual, such as depression, eating disorders, body dysmorphia and low self-esteem that can start from an adolescent age and continue into adulthood.

-From an evolutionary perspective, some perceptions of feminine beauty ideals correlate with fertility and health.